mattddowney/gogs-bash/README.md

     create-webhook  create a webhook
     delete-webhook  delete a webhook
     env             print environment information
-    get-user-repos  get a list of repos for a user get-webhooks    get a list of webhooks for a repo
+    get-repos       get a list of repos by search keyword get-user-repos  get a list of repos for a user get-webhooks    get a list of webhooks for a repo